dvode Subroutine

 call me%dvindy(tout,0,rwork(me%dat%lyh),me%dat%nyh,y,iflag)

-if ( iflag/=0 ) goto 1400
+if ( iflag/=0 ) then

 t = tout